timecode/CloudflarePagesPoC/content/posts/cloudflare-pages-poc/index.en.md

     - The deployed site gets a custom TLS certificate provided by Cloudflare 😎.
 (No wildcards!)
     - Deployments can be rolled back (to any version) at any time.
+    - Each deployment has its own unique subdomain, such as `https://331e1fb6.cloudflarepagespoc.pages.dev/` for example.
     - Access to Preview deployments can be control with Cloudflare Access.
     - Web Analytics can be enabled at Cloudflare.
     - Check your site's score on Google's [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/)... for example, [here's this site](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fpoc.shadowcryptic.com%2F&tab=desktop)